cirrina/ctg-rnaseq/README.md

 - nexflow log file
 save the final nextflow log =, e.g. 2021_076.nextflow.log.complete to the ctg save (ctg-qc) directory

-- Picard RnaSeqMetrics. does not support rRNA intervals file.
+- Picard RnaSeqMetrics. does not support rRNA intervals file for Rattus norvegicus.
 Error.

-- remove rnaseq primer/driver etc from ctg-drivers.
+- remove legacy rnaseq primer/driver etc from ctg-drivers.
 These are now included in project script.

 - add the ctg-interop foldder to ctg-multiQC run. dont think it is....?
 OR Maybe, fix so that interop/runfolder is run in ctg-multiqc also for pooled runs,